CryptoPascal31/cyKlone/circuits/README.md

 make all
 ```

-Deployement: (copy for use by the clients or smart-contract):
+Deployment: (copy for use by the clients or smart-contract):
 ```shell
 make deploy
 ```